 Elderberries are a powerful herb for preventing a cold or flu and for shortening the duration of a cold or flu.
 In this recipe we first make a juice from dried elderberries and other herbs then we use gelatin to make fun gummy shapes.
 Kids of all ages will enjoy them!

 What you’ll need…

-- 7 grams of licorice root (about 2 tablespoons)
+- 7 grams licorice root (about 2 tablespoons)

-- .5 grams of freshly ground pepper (about 1 teaspoon)
+- .5 grams freshly ground black pepper (about 1 teaspoon)

 Step 1: Make the Juice